-The Group's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic Report on pages 5 to 33, which also refers to the financial position of the Group, its cash flows, liquidity position and borrowing facilities.
+The Group's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic Report on pages 5 to 34, which also refers to the financial position of the Group, its cash flows, liquidity position and borrowing facilities.
 In addition, Note 17 to the financial statements includes the Group's objectives, policies and processes for managing its financial risks, together with details of its financial instruments, hedging activities and exposures to credit, liquidity and market risks.

-The Group generated cash from operating activities of $\pounds 66.9$ million during the year (2020 - $\pounds 58.4$ million).
-Gearing, on the basis of gross debt to total assets, was 24.3% (2020 - 17.8%) and net debt (total loans and borrowings less cash and cash equivalents) increased to $\pounds 599.1$ million (2020 - $\pounds 3344.7$ million) as the Group entered into a new $\pounds 225$ million loan following the scheme of arrangement and new mortgages including one to part fund the acquisition of a large property in the USA.
-The Group had undrawn committed facilities of $\pounds 55.0$ million at the balance sheet date (2020 - $\pounds 55.0$ million).
+The Group generated cash from operating activities of $\pounds46.6$ million during the year (2021 - $\pounds59.2$ million).
+Gearing, on the basis of gross debt to total assets, was 23.6% (2021 - 24.3%) and net debt (total loans and borrowings less cash and cash equivalents) decreased to $\pounds592.5$ million (2021 - $\pounds599.1$ million).
+The Group had undrawn committed facilities of $\pounds55.0$ million at the balance sheet date (2021 - $\pounds55.0$ million).

-The Group has undertaken a detailed and robust assessment of its projected future financial position including assessing what the Board considers a plausible worst-case downside scenario which incorporates the expected potential impact on the Group of the consequences of the Covid-19 pandemic.
+The Group has undertaken a detailed and robust assessment of its projected future financial position including assessing what the Board considers a plausible worst-case downside scenario which incorporates the expected potential impact on the Group of the lasting impact of the Covid-19 pandemic and the deteriorating economic outlook in the UK and USA.
 The Board considered the potential impact to UK property prices, demand for UK property and the associated impact on rents and yields.

-The plausible worst-case downside scenario included assuming the proportion of UK rent and service charges collected for the following four quarters is the same as had been collected by 10 August 2021 for rent due in the quarter ended 31 July 2021.
-This amounts to approximately 15% not being collected, which itself is around ten percentage points lower than the actual collection of UK rental income that the Group has achieved to date for the year ended 31 March 2021.
-Notwithstanding the reduction in cash collected, administration and operating costs were assumed to remain the same in real terms.
+The plausible worst-case downside scenario included assuming the proportion of UK rent and service charges collected for the following four quarters is the same as had been collected by 10 August 2022 for rent due in the quarter ended 31 July 2022.
+This amounts to approximately 7% not being collected, which itself is around five percentage points lower than the actual collection of UK rental income that the Group has achieved to date for the year ended 31 March 2022.
+Notwithstanding the reduction in forecast cash collected, administration and operating costs were assumed to remain the same in real terms.
 Development costs and dividends were included at the current expected level, although as discretionary costs the Board have the scope to delay or cancel these if necessary.